chiragpatel1229/Cryptographic-RBGs-Development-and-Analysis/QuantumRNG-main/README.md

 # Who Is Behind It?

-SyntheticRNG was developed by the Dr. Mark Carney [@LargeCardinal](https://twitter.com/LargeCardinal) of Santander Cyber Security Research
+SyntheticRBG was developed by the Dr. Mark Carney [@LargeCardinal](https://twitter.com/LargeCardinal) of Santander Cyber Security Research